Maximizing your conditioning for wrestling is of the utmost importance as you start to reach the end of the year.

 …Fact- I was actually a “bodyguard” for Richard Simmons with some other wrestlers when he came to Ithaca College.

-There are “hardcore” CrossFit workouts all over the Internet.
+There are “hardcore” CrossFit workouts.

 Listen, I’m not here to say those things are bad.